sitongzhen/DFC/README.md

-# Memory-based Hybrid Feature Constraint for Unsupervised Visible-Infrared Person Re-identification
+# Diversity Feature Constraints based Heterogeneous Data for Unsupervised Person Re-identificatio

 The code is implemented by Pytorch.<br>